Ian-Blanshard/MP1-Personal-Portfolio/README.md

 Each page contains a heading which explains the purpose of the page to the user, it is the first piece of content on every page.

-Key information is highlighed using a different color throughout the site, this consistency is visualy pleasing and is used for the following:
+Key information is highlighted using a different color throughout the site, this consistency is visually pleasing and is used for the following:

  * Key pieces of text on the about me page
  * Skills demonstrated by each portfolio piece